F1 Miami Grand Prix Odds & Betting Guide · Circuit Intel · Miami

 REBEL EDGE

-Mercedes have never won in Miami.
-That is a four-race sample, which is thin - but it is the entire history of the event.
-In 2026, if Mercedes qualify 1-2 and the market prices them heavily in constructor podium markets, the historical pattern of the pole sitter underperforming and Safety Car calls deciding the race creates a structural case for looking at Ferrari and McLaren in the podium markets at longer prices.
+Mercedes broke their Miami duck in 2026 - Antonelli on pole, Antonelli at the chequer.
+That single result shifts the pattern but doesn't replace it: the pole-to-win conversion rate at Miami still sits at 1 in 5 across the event's history.
+If Mercedes qualify 1-2 in 2027 and the market prices them heavily in constructor podium markets, the historical pattern of Safety Car calls and race-start chaos still creates structural value in looking at Ferrari and McLaren in the podium markets at longer prices.
 This is analysis of a documented pattern, not a prediction.

 Every Miami Grand Prix has featured at least one Safety Car or Virtual Safety Car deployment.
 This is not a coincidence - it is a product of the circuit's layout.
 The tight stadium section between Turns 11 and 16 has a very narrow margin for error and limited run-off.
 When a car parks there, which happens regularly, the race director has few options.
-The 2025 race alone featured three separate VSC periods.
+The 2025 race featured three separate VSC periods.
+The 2026 race saw a full Safety Car inside ten laps - Hadjar buried it at Turn 15/16, Gasly was tipped upside down two corners later when contact with Lawson followed a Racing Bulls gearbox failure.

 The critical variable is not whether a Safety Car deploys - it will - but when.
 An early Safety Car in the first 15 laps compresses the field and triggers the race-defining strategy split.
 A mid-race VSC creates the free pit window that has handed the race to drivers outside the top two on at least two occasions in Miami's short history.
 A late Safety Car with 10 laps remaining triggers chaos with limited tyre sets available.